EAISI/discover-projects/ames-housing/README.md

 ### Business Understanding

-**Business context**: Real estate agency 'Homely Homes' incorporated in Ames, Iowa (USA), needs a good first impression of the sales price of a house as soon as it comes on the market, without having to visit the house.
+**Business context**: Real estate agency 'Homely Homes' incorporated in Ames, Iowa (USA), needs a good first impression of the sale price of a house as soon as it comes on the market, without having to visit the house.
 Today, 'Homely Homes' uses their team of real estate agents of different levels of expertise to get an estimate based on the information that is available online.
 The quality of the estimates differs highly depending on who is asked.
 And, not surprisingly, the more experienced agents are not always readily available.
-So, the management team of Homely Homes has decided to go full on data, and is requesting you to develop a model that can predict the sales price by the push of a button.
+So, the management team of Homely Homes has decided to go full on data, and is requesting you to develop a model that can predict the sale price by the push of a button.

-**Business objective**: To become independent on real estate agents to estimate sales prices.
+**Business objective**: To become independent on real estate agents to estimate sale prices.

 **Scope**: All homes in the city of Ames, IA (USA).

-**Project goal**: Develop a model that predicts sales price of a house given a set of it's features,
+**Project goal**: Develop a model that predicts sale price of a house given a set of it's features,

-- The performance metric for your prediction model is the `Root Mean Squared Logarithmic Error` (RMSLE), i.e., the root mean squared error between the logarithm of the predicted value and the logarithm of the observed sales price.
+- The performance metric for your prediction model is the `Root Mean Squared Logarithmic Error` (RMSLE), i.e., the root mean squared error between the logarithm of the predicted value and the logarithm of the observed sale price.
 Taking the logarithm means that errors in predicting overly expensive houses and cheaper houses will affect the result equally.

 - Looking at the [public leaderboard](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard), the top 2% have an RMSLE of 0.00044, whilst 25th-percentile and the median performance is at 0.125 and 0.14, respectively.